ookamicodes/securityapi-documentation/docs.md

 _DATA COLLECTION_
 1) This bot will log if he joins a server | guild name.
-2) SecurityAPI logs if he found a IP-Logger/Exploit Script | Username & Reason.
-3) SecurityAPI will log if someone used the s!invite command | Username.
+2) SecurityAPI will log if someone used the s!invite command | Username.

 _DATA USAGE_
 1) SecurityAPI will automatic remove all console logs.
 No data will be saved in a database.